o-t-w/blog/src/content/blog/spa-vs-mpa.md

 ![](/assets/javascript-over-time.png)

-Here's a chart from [Zach Leatherman](https://www.zachleat.com/web/site-generator-review/#client-javascript-baseline) showing the weight of JavaScript sent to the browser by various static site generators and frontend meta-frameworks (measured in kilobytes of uncompressed resource size):
+Zach Leatherman created the [following chart](https://www.zachleat.com/web/site-generator-review/#client-javascript-baseline) showing the weight of JavaScript sent to the browser by various static site generators and frontend meta-frameworks (measured in kilobytes of uncompressed resource size):

 ![A bar chart showing Astro, Eleventy and Enhance shipping 0 kilobytes, but with Next.js Shipping 248](/assets/weight-of-frameworks.png)